Master craftsman Oli launches his new edgy boutique salon

 I know it's not going to be easy, nothing worth doing ever is, but I believe in my principals, the passion for doing it well.
 I work really hard for my clients to try and get it right and hopefully that comes across in my work.

 You should see the reviews we’ve had on our Facebook page, we have never at any point asked anyone to review us, I wouldn’t be comfortable asking that, and it really has touched me.
 Now I’ll always know that what I do, for the people I do it for meets with their approval.
-They are happy and without Facebook, I would probably have never heard that people will say thank you but to see those comments was quite emotional, it was quite a lovely thing.
+They are happy and without Facebook, I would probably have never heard that people will say thank you but to see those comments

 As a business owner he hopes to create an environment to inspire young hairdressers to follow their passion and share his vision; to create a salon available to everyone who feels they deserve a quality experience.